markdom/specification/1.0/markdom.md

 This event represents the general form of the begin of a [*Markdom content*].
 The `type` parameter determines the type of the represented [*Markdom content*].

-Calling this method must be must be, depending on the value of the `type` parameter, followed by a call to `onCodeContent` or `onEmphasisContentBegin` or `onImageContent` or `onLineBreakContent` or `onLinkContentBegin` or `onTextContent`.
+Calling this method must be, depending on the value of the `type` parameter, followed by a call to `onCodeContent` or `onEmphasisContentBegin` or `onImageContent` or `onLineBreakContent` or `onLinkContentBegin` or `onTextContent`.
 A corresponding call to `onContentEnd` with the same `type` value must eventually occur.

 The behavior of this method is undefined, if `type` is not present.